jackricketts/Health-Device-Simulation/README.md

 OTHER FILES/DIRECTORIES:
 /Forms - a directory which contains the 'mainwindow.ui' file.
-This folder will only appear in Qt Creator /Resources - a directory which contains a directory '/images' with all.
-This folder will only appear in Qt Creator. required images held within.
+This folder will only appear in Qt Creator

+/Resources - a directory which contains a directory '/images' with all required images held within.
+This folder will only appear in Qt Creator.

 README.md - the documentation file that you are currently reading.

 HOW TO RUN PROGRAM: